projectsbyif/openapis/pages/scenario-3-improving-a-citys-air-quality-using-bulk-location-data-from-mobile-phones.md

-Telecommunication providers generate a huge amount of data about people&rsquo;s activities from running their services.
+From running their services, telecommunication providers generate a huge amount of data about people&rsquo;s activities.
 Through cell towers, mobile phone companies know the approximate location of all their subscribers at all times, while WiFi hotspot providers record the venues that people frequent, and laws such as the [Investigatory Powers Act](http://www.legislation.gov.uk/ukpga/2016/25/contents/enacted) require internet service providers to retain &lsquo;Internet Connection Records&rsquo; for their users&rsquo; network usage.
 How data like this is collected and used is often opaque - as was shown with the [use of mobile location data by the Royal Parks](https://www.theguardian.com/world/2015/dec/25/hyde-park-visitors-tracked-mobile-phone-data-ee) to understand movement of people through Hyde Park.
 While there is undoubtedly public value to be derived from the data currently locked inside telecoms providers, there is also potential for misuse.

 Is it possible to give people a clear understanding of what data is being collected, how it might be used and clear routes to opt-out or object, much as they can do to a controversial planning application?